 *Lazy Girl Tip: Try and pull it out of the dryer before it has had a chance to sit all night getting lumpy and wrinkled.
 If your sheets are heavily wrinkled out of the dryer, you may be stuffing too much in.

-Smooth out a duvet and washable cover (or a comforter instead) across the top of the bed, all the way to the top.
-The bottom of the comforter should cover the foot of the mattress completely.
+Smooth out a duvet and washable cover (or a comforter instead) across the top of the bed.
+Pull it high so that the bottom of the comforter covers the foot of the mattress completely.